 Where the Rekluse was at its best, for motocross, was in the corners.
 I could go fast into a turn, brake as hard as I wanted and turn the throttle back on as soon as possible—and never worry about stalling the engine.
 This was where I previously mentioned the brainpower aspect of an auto clutch.
 I felt like I could concentrate more on choosing my lines without having to worry about when to pull the clutch in, when to release it and how much to slip it.

 It was never my intention to build a giant-slayer of a motocross bike, but the modded TE300i pumps out 52.20 horsepower.
 I wanted a powerband that was torquey instead of high revving (thus the 300cc layout).
 I wanted a chassis that cut clean arcs through turns with just a whisper of oversteer, thus the front/rear balance.
 I wanted suspension that tracked like I was using spiked ice-racing tires on the transition between the switchbacks (thus the XACT Pro Spring forks).
 I wanted a bike that would not require me to huff and puff while jacking on a kick starter (thus the TE300i’s electric starter).
 I wanted a two-stroke that I could fill up at the gas station without carrying a Ratio-Rite with me, thus the EFI auto-lube system.
-I wanted a bike that gave me the euphoria of racing a YZ250 but with more torque, incredible brakes, great suspension, a hydraulic clutch, electric starting, easily accessible airbox, push-button-activated maps, a steel clutch basket, effective setting, perfect shifting and a Pankl transmission.
+I wanted a bike that gave me the euphoria of racing a YZ250 but with more torque, incredible brakes, great suspension, a hydraulic clutch, electric starting, easily accessible airbox, push-button-activated maps, a steel clutch basket, perfect shifting and a Pankl transmission.
 That’s everything that a YZ250 doesn’t have.